Denver Broncos Hall of Famer Terrell Davis "in shock" after he was placed in handcuffs on United Airlines flight

 "I refuse to stand by without speaking out on this disgusting display of injustice and deplorable treatment by United Airlines," Davis said.

-CBS Colorado has reached out to United Airlines with a request for more information from them but has yet to respond.
+CBS Colorado has reached out to United Airlines with a request for a response to Davis's statement.
 Davis said his legal team is reaching out to the company.

 "I demand a thorough and proper investigation into the flight attendant who blatantly lied and placed undue harm on me and my family," he said.